jackboot7/engineering-management/README.md

 - [The Pragmatic Engineer](https://blog.pragmaticengineer.com/performance-reviews-for-software-engineers): How I Do (Hopefully) Fair Performance Reviews for Software Developers

+### Newsletters

+- [Level Up](http://levelup.patkua.com/): Level Up delivers a curated newsletter for leaders in tech.
+Ideal for busy people such as Tech Leads, Engineering Managers, VPs of Engineering, CTOs and more

 ### Books

 This is a list of books I've read (or partially read) and that gave me great insights on software engineering management and technology organizations.